NaluKit/nalu/etc/wiki/10 Context.md

 # Application Context
 Inside a Nalu application the context is the store of all shared application information.

-The context will be instantiated by the framework and **can not be overriden or set by the application** with another instance!
+The context will be instantiated by the framework and **can not be overriden or set by the developer implementation** with another instance!
-It is injected in every controller, filter, handler and the loader.
-All controllers, handlers, filters and the loader will have access to the same instance.
+It is injected in every controller, filter, handler, module and loader.
+All controllers, handlers, filters, module and the loader will have access to the same instance.

-This is a good place to store information that should be application wide available.
+This is a good place to store information that should be available application wide.

 The context is a required attribute of the `@Application`- and (in case of a multi module project) `@Module`-annotation.

 There are two different ways of implementing the context depending of the type of the Nalu application:

-* a single module project
+* a single module implementation

-* a multi module project
+* a multi module implementation

 ## Single Module Implementation
-Inside a single module application you can use any Pojo you like.
+Inside a single module implementation you can use any POJO you like.
 You only need to add the `IsContext`-interface.
 The simplest implementation of a context looks like that:

 ```java
 public class MyApplicationContext